-This topic contains 2 replies, has 3 voices, and was last updated by Steve 2 weeks, 2 days ago.
+- This topic has 2 replies, 3 voices, and was last updated 1 month, 4 weeks ago by Steve.

 I was first diagnosed with gout some ~8 years back.
 Pretty much it went like: “you have a gout, you will be taking allopurinol daily for the rest of your life, next!”
 I did not like that much, so I took matters into my hands, switched diet, lost ton of weight, and never went down the Allopurinol route.
 Didn’t have any problems anymore for ~4 years either.